Dennis Woodside

 Dennis Woodside (born 1969) is an American businessman who is president and CEO of Freshworks.
-Before joining Freshworks in 2022, he served as president of Impossible Foods from March 2019 until August 2022.
+Before joining Freshworks in 2022, he was president of Impossible Foods from March 2019 until August 2022.
 He previously was the chief operating officer of Dropbox from April 2014 until December 2018.
-He served as an advisor to Dropbox from September through December 2018.
+He was an advisor to Dropbox from September through December 2018.

 Early life and education

 Woodside grew up in Washington Crossing, Pennsylvania.
 He graduated from Cornell University in 1991, where he rowed and earned two varsity letters.
 He then went to Stanford Law School, graduating in 1995.

 Career

 After graduating from Stanford Law, he was selected for a clerkship on the United States Court of Appeals for the Second Circuit for Judge Dennis Jacobs.
 After his clerkship, he worked at the law firm of Munger, Tolles & Olson from 1996 until 1998.

 In July 1998, Woodside joined the Los Angeles office of McKinsey & Company, where he led strategy, technology, and media projects with Shona Brown, Michael Wolf, and Byron Auguste.

 He left McKinsey in 2003 to join Google, where he led sales operations in Europe, the Middle East, and Africa.

 Woodside was the senior vice president of Google's America operations.

-In May 2012, Woodside succeeded Sanjay Jha as CEO of Motorola Mobility, where he served until April 2014.
+In May 2012, Woodside succeeded Sanjay Jha as CEO of Motorola Mobility, where he worked until April 2014.

 On February 12, 2014 he joined cloud storage company Dropbox as COO.
 This move came after Google announced the sale of Motorola Mobility to Lenovo in January 2014.

-Woodside served on the board of ServiceNow from April 2018 until August 2022.
-He also served on the board of the American Red Cross from 2016 to 2022.
+Woodside was on the board of ServiceNow from April 2018 until August 2022.
+He was on the board of the American Red Cross from 2016 to 2022.

-From 2019 to 2022, Woodside served as the president of Impossible Foods.
+From 2019 to 2022, Woodside was the president of Impossible Foods.

 In May 2024, Woodside replaced Girish Mathrubootham as the CEO of Freshworks.
-He first joined Freshworks in 2022 as President, leading the company’s global business operations and strategy.
+He first joined Freshworks in 2022 as president, leading the company’s global business operations and strategy.